PseudoLang-Software-Foundation/Pseudolang/readme.md

 [Pseudolang.md](Pseudolang.md) contains a full explanation of Collegeboard's Pseudocode and many features specific to PseudoLang.

-The file `src/tests/mod.rs` also contains various unit tests (examples of code) for Pseudolang.
+The file `src/tests/mod.rs` also contains various unit tests (examples of code) for PseudoLang.

-## Todo
+## To-do

 - [ ] Debian package
 - [ ] GitHub issue template